 Tour Starts & Ends: London, England

-Driving distances will usually be short, with a couple of longish drives as we travel north into East Anglia.
-Walking will be mostly relatively easy and leisurely.
+Driving distances will usually be short, with a couple of longish drives as we travel east – west.
+Walking will be mostly relatively easy and leisurely, with moderate walks at Yarner Woods, The Lizard and Portland Bill.
 Comfortable walking shoes will be fine.
-The weather should be mild and pleasant, but it can be cool and windy along the coast, and we can expect rain at some time during the tour so an umbrella or waterproof clothing is recommended.
-The excellent system of nature reserves and RSPB sites in England should ensure a good list of species of birds and other wildlife, and we make good use of them, concentrating on the specialties in each.
+The weather should be mild and pleasant, but it can be cool and windy, and we can expect rain at some time during the tour so an umbrella or waterproof clothing is recommended.
+The excellent system of nature reserves in England should ensure a good list of species of birds and other wildlife, and we make good use of them, concentrating on the specialties in each.
 Our visits to gardens will be relaxed and we should have ample time to appreciate each one.